caseytreesdc/caseytrees-v4/README.md

    1. [Sublime Text](https://www.sublimetext.com/)
    2. [Atom](https://atom.io/)
 4. Drop that zip file onto the Local application
+   1. Select defaults and click next, the import will take 5-8 minutes.
-5. Name the site to something friendly like 'caseytrees-v4', it will be the url and the site title in Local
+5. Name the site to something friendly like 'caseytrees_2021', it will be the url and the site title in Local
 6. Click on the site title to open it in the browser
-7. Login in with your Casey Trees CMS Password
+7. Login in with your Casey Trees Wordpress account.
-8. The repository AKA repo AKA where all the files are is in
+8. Go to the new site repository in
-   1. Mac: `/Users/yourusername/Local Sites`
+   1. Mac Finder: `/Users/yourcomputerusername/Local Sites`
-   2. Windows: `C:/Users/yourusername/Local Sites`
+   2. Windows Explorer: `C:/Users/yourcomputerusername/Local Sites`

 ## Tl;dr
 1. [Download]() the master/develop branch Repository
-2. Put it in the directory `/Local Sites/caseytrees-v4/app/public/wp-content/themes/`
+2. Put it in the directory `/Local Sites/caseytrees_2021/app/public/wp-content/themes/`
 3. Go to `Appearance > Themes` and select the new theme (the one with no screenshot)
 4. In `Appearance > Menus` Create a new menu, name it, and click Create Menu.
 5. On the left side add the Home Page, All Trees, All Resources.